Starist-tech/product-list-with-cart/README.md

-ibihtdh#Frontend Mentor - Product list with cart
+jibihtdh#Frontend Mentor - Product list with cart

 ![Design preview for the Product list with cart coding challenge](./preview.jpg)
 ## Welcome! 👋